+Select One of the Following Approved Courses.
+(In transfer, a minimum of 3 credits is reauired)

+(in dansiel) a initiation of o ciculos is required,

-CRIM 600 Constitutional Law
+CRIM 607 Constitutional Law

-HIS 502 Great Civilizations-GP
+HIS 502 Great Civilizations - GP

 HIS 510 U.S. History to 1865

 HIS 511 U.S. History: 1865 to Present

-HIS 512 European History: Renaissance through the Industrial Revolution
+HIS 512 European History: Renaissance

+through the Industrial Revolution

-HIS 513 European History: The 19th and 20th Centuries
+HIS 513 European History: The 19th and

+20th Centuries

+HIS 601 Maritime History and Culture of

+New England

 HIS 602 History of New England

-HIS 611 Regions of the World: History and Current Issues-GP
+HIS 611 Regions of the World: History and

+Current Issues - GP

-HIS 618 History of World War II
+HIS 618 History of World War II - GP

 HIS 627 Vietnam War: Historical Perspective

+- GP

 POL 554 Law and Society

+POL 550 American Government and Politics

+POL 578 Campaigns, Elections, and Political

+Parties

-POL 577 Campaigns, Elections, and Political Parties SOSC 570 Introduction to Historical Archeology
+SOSC 570 Introduction to Historical

+Archeology